mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 ## Listing Servers

 The list servers command will display a table that contains a row for every server defined in the configuration file.
-The row contains the server name that can be passed to the show server command, the address and port of the server, its current status and the number of connections to that server from MaxScale.
+The row contains the server name that can be passed to the show server command, the address and port of the server, its current status and the number of connections to that server from MariaDB MaxScale.

 **MaxScale>** list servers